 The main purpose of TMA is to test your comprehension of the learning materials you receive from us and also to help you get through the courses.
 The evaluators/academic counsellors after correcting the assignments return them back to you with their comments and marks.
 The comments will guide you in your study and help in improving it.
 It is therefore important that you collect the evaluated TMA along with a copy of the assessment sheet containing the comments of the evaluator on your performance.

-Tutorial are reflective exercises that promote critical thinking.
-The responses for the practical activities are open ended and to be written in one's hand writing.
+Similarly, tutorial are reflective exercises that promote critical thinking.
+The responses for the tutorial activities are open ended and to be written in one's hand writing, like the TMA.
+Tutorial component will also be evaluated by the academic counselor.

 The content provided in the printed course materials should be sufficient for answering the assignments.
-Please do not worry about the non-availability of extra reading materials for working on the assignments.
 However, if you have access to other books, you may make use of them.
-The assignments are designed in such a way as to help you concentrate mainly on the course material and exploit your personal experience.
+The assignments are designed in such a way as to help you concentrate mainly on the course material and fairly use your personal experience.

-You have to submit your assignment response sheets to the Coordinator of the Study Centre assigned to you.
-For your own record, retain a copy of all the assignment responses which you submit to the Coordinator.
-If you do not get back your duly evaluated tutor marked assignments along with a copy of the assessment sheet containing comments of the evaluator on your assignment within a month after submission, please try to get it personally from your Study Centre.
-This may help you to improve upon future assignments.
+You have to submit your assignment response sheets/ tutorial response sheets to the Coordinator of the Learner Support Centre assigned to you.
+For your own record, retain a copy of all the responses which you submit to the Coordinator.
+If you do not get back your duly evaluated tutor marked assignments along with a copy of the assessment sheet containing comments of the evaluator on your assignment within a month after submission, please try to get it personally from your LSC.
+This may help you to improve upon future, assignments.

-Keep duplicate copies of assignment responses of TMAs submitted to Study Centres.
+Keep duplicate copies of assignment responses of TMAs submitted to LSC.
 They may be required to be produced at Student Evaluation Division on demand.
 Also maintain an account of the corrected assignment responses received by you after evaluation.
 This will help you to represent your case to the University in case any problem arises.